-Dr Christopher Haley is Head of New Technology & Startup Research at NESTA, the innovation foundation.
-He leads NESTA’s research interests into how startups and new technologies can drive economic growth, and what this means for businesses, intermediaries and for the government.
+Before joining the World Bank, Dr Chris Haley was Head of New Technology & Startup Research at NESTA, the innovation foundation.
+He led NESTA’s research interests into how startups and new technologies can drive economic growth, and what this means for businesses, intermediaries and for the government.

 Prior to joining NESTA, Chris worked for several years at Imperial Innovations (now part of IP Group), the technology commercialisation and investment company of Imperial College London.
 His role there focused on assessing emerging technologies and early stage investment opportunities, with particular attention to cleantech.